Vintage Wine Recorking Service & Directory

-The recorking process is a skilled operation, and to avoid excess handling, experts usually work with the winemaker at the producer cellar where wines are stored.
+The recorking process is a meticulous operation, and to avoid excess handling, experts usually work with the producing cellarmaster at the cellar where wines are stored.

-A sticker with a unique alphanumeric code is affixed to the bottle.
-Owners will be able to retrieve information of their recorked wine by typing the code at the tracking system.
+Owners will be able to retrieve information of their recorked wine by typing the code at the tracking

 For example: aa-123456